shihabmi7/ProblemSolvingWithJava/interview-questions/database/relational-db/relational-db-basics.md

 ## 1. What is a relational database?
 A database that stores data in tables (rows and columns) where relationships between tables are defined using keys (primary key, foreign key).
 Data integrity is enforced through constraints, and data is queried using SQL.

+**A bit more on "constraints":** these are rules attached directly to a table's columns that the database itself enforces on every write — so bad data gets rejected at insert/update time, no matter which application or query is doing the writing.

+The common ones: `NOT NULL` (a value must always be provided), `UNIQUE` (no two rows can share this value), `PRIMARY KEY` (unique + not null, identifies the row), `FOREIGN KEY` (a value must actually exist in another table), `CHECK` (a custom condition, e.g. balance can't go negative), and `DEFAULT` (a value used automatically if none is given).

+`FOREIGN KEY` is the one worth pausing on here, since it's what makes the "relationships between tables" part of this answer actually enforced, not just implied.

+This is why constraints matter for "relational" specifically: without them, the keys linking your tables together are just conventions you *hope* every piece of code respects.
+With them, the database refuses any write that would break the relationship.

+See Q20 for a full worked example on an `accounts` table using all of these together.

 ## 2. What is a primary key?
 A column (or set of columns) that uniquely identifies each row in a table.
 It cannot be NULL and must be unique.